-You’ve filed your return, but now you have a pile of documents and you are wondering whether you really need to hang on to all of it, and if so, for how long?
-The answer is that there are some guidelines to follow, but it also depends on the types of documentation that you have.
+You’ve filed your return, but now you have a pile of documents and you are wondering whether you really need to hang on to all of it.
+And if so, for how long?
+The answer is that there are some guidelines to follow, but it also depends on the types of tax records and documentation that you have.

-In general tax returns should be kept indefinitely and the supporting records should be kept for six years.
+In general, tax returns and supporting records should be kept for seven years.
 These records may have to be produced if the IRS was to audit your return.
-In addition, lenders, co-op boards, or other private parties may require that you produce copies of your tax returns as a condition to lending money, approving a purchase, or otherwise doing business with you.
+In addition, lenders or other private parties may require that you produce copies of your tax returns as a condition to lending money, approving a purchase or otherwise doing business with you.

 However, the three-year rule isn’t ironclad.
 The assessment period is extended to six years if more than 25% of gross income is omitted from a return.
-In addition, where no return was filed for a tax year, IRS can assess tax at any time (even beyond three or six years).
-If IRS claims that you never filed a return for a particular year, keeping a copy of the return will help you to prove that you did.
+In addition, if you failed to file a tax return for a certain year, the IRS can assess tax at any time (even beyond three or six years).
+If the IRS claims that you never filed a return for a particular tax year, keeping a copy of the return will help you to prove that you did.

 Records relating to certain property may have to be kept longer.
 For instance, if you purchase a home or invest in stocks you could easily hold those investments for much longer than three or six years, but you will still need the documentation of those purchases when those items are eventually sold.

 Like everything in life, there are exceptions, but generally, you should hang on to your tax returns and supporting records for seven years.